To improve a poorer grade

 - Independent Study courses, special topic courses, and variable credit hour courses, will not be processed automatically.
 These courses will be identified to check the "C-", "D+", "D", "D-", and "F" status manually.
 Any of these courses that qualify for the repeated course removal will be processed manually by the Office of the University Registrar.

-- Students must complete an "Undergraduate Course Repeat Re-Computation Request", available at the Office of the University Registrar, 107 Canfield Administration Building South, for the following situations:
+- Students must complete an "Undergraduate Course Repeat Re-Computation Request", available from Husker Hub, 102 Canfield Administration Building or the Office of the University Registrar, firstname.lastname@example.org, for the following situations:

 - Repeated courses which were first taken prior to the Fall Semester, 1986.